ACORN Chiropractors – Members

 - The strongest referral relationship they have is with GPs where 55.1% have a professional referral relationship (sending or receiving) and that chiropractors understand and value the importance of referral relationships with other professions.

 - The most common topic discussed on an ‘often’ basis was physical activity (84.9%), followed by diet/nutrition (50.5%) and occupational health and safety (40.9%).

 - The vast majority of chiropractors report being consulted by patients with musculoskeletal conditions such as back and neck pain, which is in line with the chiropractic focus on spinal health.

 - Chiropractors treat people presenting with low back pain (axial) (94.7%), neck pain (axial) (93.6%), and headache disorders (87.2%) being the most common conditions treated on an ‘often’ basis.

 - In terms of subgroups of patients treated by chiropractors, 73.5% of chiropractors treat older people (≥65 years) on an ‘often’ basis, 53.2% treat children (4–18 years) on an ‘often’ basis, and 49.5% treat athletes or sports people on an ‘often’ basis.

 - The most common techniques/methods employed on an ‘often’ basis are: high velocity, low amplitude adjustment/manipulation/mobilisation (82.2%); extremity manipulation (58.8%); drop-piece techniques/Thomson (53.7%); and instrument adjusting (52.3%).

 - Only 0.9% of chiropractors in our study currently have a PhD.
-This level of PhD represents only a small increase compared to the 0.7% identified in 2010.
+This level of PhD represents only a small increase compared to the 0.7% identified in the year of 2010.

 - Chiropractors in our sample also report consulting an average of 87 patients per week, which equates to a chiropractor spending an average of around 20 min with each patient.